Nursery Workers work in nursery facilities or at customer location planting, cultivating, harvesting, and transplanting trees, shrubs, or plants.

 Interested in becoming ?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.View available schools

-Nursery Workers with little to no experience tend to make between $18710 and $19130 while the more experienced ones make over $23360 per year.
+Nursery Workers with little to no experience tend to make between $21900 and $22720 while the more experienced ones can earn over $28210 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nursery Worker is to move to a higher paying state like NE.
-Right now, the highest paying states for Nursery Workers are NE, IL, NV, DE and IA.
+One of the easiest ways to increase your salary as a Nursery Worker is to move to a higher paying state like DC.
+Right now, the highest paying states for Nursery Workers are DC, WY, MA, HI and NY.

-3 other factors that can increase your salary as A Nursery Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nursery Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Nursery Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Nursery Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.